jleahred/fsm_gen/README.md

 ## TODO

-- error redefinied action on cpp (watch example iceberg)
-- fix error when running on current directory
 - reactivate `.dot` files generation

 - Error transition is special
 - Inprove exceptions control

-- Add full proposed file for hand written .h and .cpp on generated one
 - Update idata in order to use ispush with btrees and more

 - Complete the cpp example and update on README.md